LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Update benchmark.md for each exp detail
 			- TODO: How to create SSH key for switch and change private key path in common.sh if necessary
 			- TODO: add the following two notes to benchmark.md for exp10
-				+ NOTE: you have to execute `ssh` from bf1 to all clients/servers, and from each server to all clients such that bf1/server has the host key of clients/servers
+				+ NOTE: you have to execute `ssh` from bf1 to all clients/servers, and from each server to all clients such that bf1/server has the host key of clients/servers (note that you should have the file of ~/.ssh/know_hosts in advance)
 					* Otherwise, you will have an error message of `host key verification failed` for scp in farreach/localscripts/fetch*.sh
 				+ NOTE: you have to use the correct ownership for /tmp/farreach in bf1 and servers
 					* Otherwise, you will have an error message of `Permission denied` for scp in farreach/localscripts/fetch*.sh
+				+ NOTE: you have to specify the private key in Tofino such that it can scp files from clients/servers into switch
+					* Otherwise, you may have an error message of `Permission denied (public key) for scp` in farreach/localscripts/fetch*.sh
 			- TODO: Write down how to calculate average recovery time into benchmark.md
 		* TODO: Remove unnecessary files in method/tofino/visualization/